Custom UI

 label="Variable label"

-description="Choose the variable to which send data"
+description="Choose the variable to send data to"

 placeholder="Enter the name of the variable"